Brett Knowles, pm2 Consulting

 As a metaphor, this is kind of like building a pyramid from the top down!
 Those top few rocks are suspended in mid-air.
-Now this is not a great metaphor, because in the case of OKRs we can actually start at the top, we can build the top of the house OKRs without any structure beneath them.
-The dilemma is limited information to support an OKR in business model.
+Now, this is not a great metaphor, because in the case of OKRs we can actually start at the top, we can build the top of the house OKRs without any structure beneath them.
+The dilemma is limited information to support an OKR in the business model.
 It's kind of like building a car dashboard but not attaching it to the car.

-For the short-term, you can run your company OKRs solution by doing manual data input to that top-level OKR goal setting solution, but two things quickly happen:
+For the short-term, you can run your company OKRs solution by doing manual data input to that top-level OKR goal-setting solution, but two things quickly happen:

-- As soon as leadership sees a performance issue that they want to know more about, that OKR system does not support that drill-down into the details and suddenly we are back in today's world with a hodgepodge of disconnected spreadsheets, silo based solutions, and the need for managerial time to gather and research the data.
+- As soon as leadership sees a performance issue that they want to know more about, that OKR system does not support that drill-down into the details and suddenly we are back in today's world with a hodgepodge of disconnected spreadsheets, silo-based solutions, and the need for managerial time to gather and research the data.

-In other words, the lack of drill down capability makes the top-level OKR solution less effective than we would like as it does not provide any diagnostic capability.
+In other words, the lack of drill-down capability makes the top-level OKR solution less effective than we would like as it does not provide any diagnostic capability.

 - Once leadership makes decisions about how to deal with this performance issue, the OKR system does not provide the ongoing monitoring tool to provide the required feedback to leadership to determine if they have in fact solved the problem or do they need to find a different solution.